Jump Ahead

 Finally, the customer wrapping their ETH and it becoming Arbitrum ETH

 Without telling CoinLedger that this was a bridge transaction, our app would not know that these transactions were related-and thus, a Missing Cost Basis Warning would appear in this customer's account.
-Here's the solution:
+You can resolve this by following the steps below.

 Step-by-Step Walkthrough